 Observations of the NROL-71 payload, which is expected to be named USA-289 once it reaches orbit, will likely reveal more about its identity and mission.
 A lack of observations could point towards it being another Misty satellite.

-The Delta IV Heavy that will be used for the NROL-71 mission is the heaviest rocket currently certified to carry out national security launches of this nature.
+The Delta IV Heavy that was used for the NROL-71 mission is the heaviest rocket currently certified to carry out national security launches of this nature.

 A two-stage vehicle, Delta IV consists of a Common Booster Core (CBC) first stage and a Delta Cryogenic Second Stage (DCSS), which both burn cryogenic propellant: liquid hydrogen and liquid oxygen.